akikoplays/cyberscope3/chip-streamer/README.md

     author: boris posavec

-# What is this
+# What is this project?

-Because sz2 was very belated, i had to resort to a couple of tricks in order to prepare some basic functionality for the upcoming product.
+This is the repo for the sz20 emulator (and hopefully real hardware!).
+Emulator?
+Well, since sz2 hw is delayed, i started working on an emulator environment, that would cover basic functionality for the upcoming product.
 At some point we decided to use gstreamer for the realtime video feed from the device.
-I checked and iOS had supporting framework for that. gstreamer1 seems to be a lot better than gstreamer-0.1 which was used in Jasmine (MYS02) back in the days.
+I double-checked that both iOS and Android have supporting framework for that. gstreamer1 seems to be a lot better than gstreamer-0.1 which was used in Jasmine (MYS02) back in the days.

 This project is about setting up CHIP to stream video test signal over the network to a recipient (another gstreamer listening on a specific port).
 It covers how to prepare CHIP for gstreamer as well as how to develop python script for that, and on recipient' side how to enable video player for the incoming signal.

-Note:
-as much as this was initially intended for CHIP, you can use it with RPI or MacOS or Linux desktops.
-The only thing you need are python2.7+gstreamer-1.0.
+But that's not everything.
+It also prototypes image sequence scan and download, firmware update over internet, systemd interactions, logging mechanics, HTTP(s) server prototyping and more.

-# How to read this
+# How to read this manual?

 This documentation, sadly, tries to encompass both system setup and application development.
 Some segments are only meant for firmware developers, that is how to setup software on the emulating device.
 Some segments are important for application developers because they explain how to communicate with the emulator, which commands are supported by it, what is the response format, etc.